UA-MIS/springais/_bmad-output/prd.md

 - "C#" doesn't match "csharp" or "C Sharp"
 - No understanding that React expertise implies JavaScript knowledge

-SpringAIS uses GPT-5.2 embeddings (1536-dimensional semantic space) where meaning is captured, not just words.
+SpringAIS uses **text-embedding-3-large** for semantic skill vectorization.
+GPT-5.2 handles skill extraction and text generation; text-embedding-3-large handles vectorization.
 Skills that are semantically related cluster together in vector space.

+**Per-Skill Embedding Architecture:** Each extracted skill is independently embedded into a 3072-dimensional vector using text-embedding-3-large.
+This is NOT a per-resume embedding—each skill gets its own vector:

+- "Python" → 3072-dimensional vector
+- "Data Pipeline Architecture" → 3072-dimensional vector
+- "AWS Solutions Architect" → 3072-dimensional vector

+**Proficiency Context:** Proficiency differences (junior Python vs senior Python) are captured through aggregate skill profile matching, not encoded into individual skill vectors.
+An employee's proficiency level emerges from the full set of extracted skills (e.g., "8-Years-Experience", "Large-Dataset-Handling", "Data-Architecture") combined with the skill vector itself.

+**Caching Advantage:** Skill vectors are cached and reused across employees.
+If 500 employees have "AWS" extracted from their resumes, the system embeds "AWS" once and reuses that vector 500 times.
+This enables:

+- Massive caching efficiency (compute once, reuse indefinitely)
+- Precise skill-to-skill matching (not resume-to-role-description)
+- Granular reason codes ("You matched on AWS at 92%, but Kubernetes at 30%")
+- Skill translation across service lines (compare Audit "risk assessment" vector to Tech Risk "compliance frameworks" vector)

+**Pre-Cached Common Skills:** System maintains a pre-embedded cache of ~250 common EY skills (Python, Java, AWS, Leadership, Mentoring, Risk Assessment, etc.).
+These are embedded once during setup and reused indefinitely.
+Novel/uncommon skills are embedded on-demand and added to cache.

 _Why it matters:_ Alex finds candidates with "AWS architecture" experience when searching for "cloud infrastructure"—without maintaining endless synonym lists.
+And the system does this efficiently at scale through intelligent caching of common skills.

+**Synonym Handling:** The LLM normalizes during extraction (e.g., "js" → "JavaScript", "c#" → "C#").
+If duplicates slip through (both "JavaScript" and "js" extracted separately), that's acceptable—they'll cluster very close together in vector space (~0.95+ similarity) and effectively behave as the same skill during matching.
+No additional deduplication system is required.

 **4. Two-Sided Anonymous Matching**